Yuhta28/Yuhta28/README.md

 - 🌱 I’m currently learning AWS
 - 🤔 I’m looking for help with container service
 - 📫 How to reach me: [@Y0u281](https://twitter.com/Y0u281)
+- 💬 I create blog post about IT infrastructure https://dev.to/yuta28

 <!--
 **Yuhta28/Yuhta28** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.